CURRENTLY ACCEPTING APPLICATIONS

-Application submissions must be postmarked by the deadline.
-Applications received thereafter will be considered on a rolling basis.
-The Admissions Committee will only review application packages that are completed in their entirety.
+Applications must be submitted by the deadline.
+Applications submitted thereafter will be considered on a rolling admissions basis.
+The Admissions Committee will review only application packages that are completed in their entirety.

-• Transcripts of all undergraduate and graduate work, sent directly from all institutions attended to ICP-Bard MFA Admissions.
+• Transcripts of all undergraduate and graduate work to be sent directly from all institutions attended to ICP-Bard MFA Admissions.
 You may upload a copy of your transcripts to your online application.

 International Center of Photography